jibmo22/data-analytics-portfolio/README.md

 ### SQL projects
-#### Functions used: aggregations, subqueries, CTEs, CASE WHEN statements & pattern matchings
+#### Functions used in the projects: aggregations, subqueries, CTEs, CASE WHEN statements & pattern matchings

 | Project        | Description of the project           | Dataset  |Main functions used|
 | ------------- |:-------------:| -----:|-----:|